Could your love create a hospital "happy place"?

 Over the past several years, hundreds of children and families have enjoyed this room.
 The Ushachi hospital serves all ages, and New Thing has supported the staff here for a long time.

-Now, we’ve also had the joy of facilitating donations from another group, Music Serving the Word (MSW).
+Now, we’ve also had the joy of facilitating donations from another group, Music on a Mission (MSW Ministries).

 They recently provided urgently needed kitchenware and equipment (shown off by our Response of the Heart leader “The Great Kozovaya”).

 And MSW’s Vicki McDermitt spent two years searching for a donated child-sized endoscope.
 Until now, children needing endoscopic procedures in this hospital either had to go without — or endure the adult-sized scope.